May 23, 2018

 Trainer

-An online accompaniment to soft skill training ensures sustainable learning transfer.
-We often hear a common question from trainers: How can I get my participants to engage regularly online with the topic?
-Over the years, we have gathered some best practices to demand the online activity of your participants.
+An online accompaniment to soft-skill training ensures sustainable learning transfer.
+Trainers often ask a common question: How can I get my participants to regularly engage online with the topic?
+Over the years, we have gathered some best practices that you can use to demand the online activity of your participants.

-If you link a face-to-face training with an online course, you benefit from the best of both worlds, in the form of blended learning.
+When you link a face-to-face training with an online course, you benefit from the best of both worlds in the form of blended learning.
 One of the many advantages: In live training or on-site training, you have more time for personal support.
-Before, after, and during multi-week events, your participants can learn further on their own when and where they want.
-You, as the trainer, set the how – that is, the materials and framework for these self-learning phases – in advance.
+Before, after – and during multi-week events as well – your participants can continue to learn on their own when and where they want.
+The how – that is, the materials and the framework for these self-learning phases – you as a trainer define in advance.

 These frameworks are crucial if you want to keep your participants engaged even outside of face-to-face support.
-After all, you want to assume that all participants also consume your online content.
+After all, you want to assume that all participants are consuming your online content.
 They should do prepared exercises and watch your short videos.
-Only when all participants are on a similar level can you get the best out of your face-to-face training.
+Only if all participants are at a similar level can you get the best out of your face-to-face training.

 Three methods for active participation in your online course